samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 An Ongoing Game
 ---------------

-Sometimes a session of D&D is a complete game in itself (often called a “one-shot”), where you play a short adventure that lasts for just one session.
+Sometimes a session of D&D is a complete game in itself (often called a "one-shot"), where you play a short adventure that lasts for just one session.
 More often, though, D&D sessions are connected in a longer adventure that takes several sessions to complete, and adventures can be strung together into a larger narrative called a campaign.

 A campaign is like a TV series, while an adventure is like a season of the series.
 And a game session is like a single episode—it might be self-contained, but it usually links to the larger plot if there is one.